SpocWiki/_public/schema.org/type/is_a_/intangible/enumeration/nonprofit_type/us_nonprofit_type/nonprofit501c14.md

 [ #is_/part_of :: https://pending.schema.org ]

-Nonprofit501c14: Non-profit type referring to State-Chartered Credit Unions, Mutual Reserve Funds.
+Nonprofit501c14: Non-profit type referring to State~Chartered Credit Unions, Mutual Reserve Funds.

 [ #is_/sub_class_of :: [[../USNonprofitType]] ]